 There is a clear cause for epilepsy in only a minority of the cases.
 Typically, the known causes of seizure involve some injury to the brain.
 Some of the main causes of epilepsy include:

-In up to 70% of all case of epilepsy in adults and children, no cause can ever be discovered.
+In up to 70% of all cases of epilepsy in adults and children, no cause can be discovered.